 On its own, promethazine is not particularly addictive; in fact, a study from the Journal of Addiction Medicine found that only 354 instances of promethazine misuse were reported to the National Poison Data System between 2002 and 2012.
 The study goes on to report that, of these 354 cases, less than 20 percent required admission to a medical facility, further proving the minimal effects promethazine has on its own.

 However, this drug is not always used on its own.
 Promethazine is often combined with powerfully addictive substances like codeine.
 Codeine is an opioid – an addictive drug from the same family as heroin – and it produces a feeling of euphoria when ingested.
 Combine this euphoric feeling with the powerful sedative effects of promethazine, and the result is a highly addictive substance that is easily procured.

-Admittedy, withdrawing from promethazine and codeine is not an easy task.
+Admittedly, withdrawing from promethazine and codeine is not an easy task.
 This is because codeine, like all opioids, attaches to and activates the opioid receptors in the brain.
 The drug also affects the brain’s limbic system, which controls mood and feelings of pleasure and relaxation.
-As the drug leaves the body, individuals are met with both physical pain and mental anguish.
-This detox period can last up to seven or eight days, and some symptoms can linger even longer.
+As the drug leaves the body, individuals may experience uncomfortable physical and psychological effects.
+This withdrawal period can last up to seven or eight days, and some symptoms can linger even longer.